hanjingo/doc/interview.md

 #### Describe set operations like UNION, INTERSECT and EXCEPT and when each is useful.

 `UNION`, `INTERSECT`, and `EXCEPT` are SQL set operations that combine results from two queries with the same number of columns and compatible data types. `UNION` returns the distinct union of both result sets (removes duplicates).

+#### What is a query in SQL?

+A query is a SQL statement used to retrieve, update, or manipulate data in a database.
+The most common type of query is a `SELECT` statement, which fetches data from one or more tables based on specified conditons.

+For more info, see: [DB Query](DB/query.md)

+#### What is a subquery?

+A subquery is a query nested within another query.
+It is often used in the `WHERE` clause to filter data based on the results of another query, making it easier to handle complex conditons.

+For more info, see: [DB Query](DB/query.md)

+#### How would you optimize a slow query?

+1. measure: reproduce the issue, capture timings, and run `EXPLAIN/EXPLAIN ANALYZE` to see teh plan, row estimates, and bottlenecks;
+2. fix fundamentals: ensure current statistics, right indexes;
+3. sargable predicates: avoid functions on columns, leading `%` wildcards, or expressions that prevent;
+4. Reduce data early with selective `WHERE` filters, fetch only needed columns (no `SELECT *`), and prefer `EXISTS` over `IN` for semi-joins;
+5. Tame row explosion by checking `JOIN` selectivity, deduplicating before joins, and pre-aggregating where helpful;
+6. Rewrite problematic patterns: split wide ORs into `UNION ALL`, replace correlated subqueries with joins, consider window functions carefully;
+7. For large sets, use keyset pagination (seek method) instead of `OFFSET`, and consider materialized views, caching, or partitioning for heavy, recurring analytics.

+For more info, see: [Database Best Practice#Optimization](DB/best_practice.md)

+#### What are the main types of SQL commands?

+SQL commands are broadly classified into:

+- DDL(Data Definition Language)
+- DML(Data Manipulation Language)
+- DCL(Data Control Language)
+- TCL(Transaction Control Language)

+#### What is the purpose of the DEFAULT constraint?

+The `DEFAULT` constraint assigns a default value to a column when no value is provided during an `INSERT` operation.
+This helps maintain consistent data and simplifies data entry.

+#### What is the purpose of the GROUP BY clause?

+The `GROUP BY` clause is used to ararnge identical data into groups.
+It is typically used with aggregate functions to perform calculations on each group rather than on the entire dataset.

+#### What are aggregate functions in SQL?

+Aggregate functions perform calculations on a set of values and return a single value.

+#### What is the difference between DELETE and TRUNCATE commands?

+`TRUNCATE` is a DDL command, while `DELETE` is a DML command, which is why they differ in speed and logging behavior. `DELETE` removes rows one at a time and records each deletion in the transaction log, allowing rollback.
+It can have a `WHERE` clause. `TRUNCATE` removes all rows at once without logging individual row deletions.

+### Partitioning

+#### Explain database partitioning

+Database partitioning is the practice of splitting a large table (and its indexes) into smaller, more manageable pieces called partitions while keeping it logically a single table.
+This improves query performance, eases maintenance, and enhances availability.

+For more info, see: [Database Best Practice#Partitioning](DB/best_practice.md)

+### What is denormalization, and when is it used?

+Denormalization is the process of combining normalized tables into larger tables for performance reasons.
+It is used when complex queries and joins slow down data retrieval, and the performance benefits outweigh the drawbacks of redundancy.

+### Safety

+#### What strategies can protect a web application from SQL injection?

+The primary defense against SQL injection is to use parameterized queries (prepared statements) everywhere never build SQL with string concatenation.
+Combines this with allow-list input validation, least-privilege DB account, and safe stored procedures that don't assemble dynamic SQL.

+For more info, see: [Database Best Practice#Parameterized Query](DB/best_practice.md)

 ---